Multi-threshold time series analysis enables characterization of variable renewable energy droughts in Europe: Discussion

 We see several promising avenues for future research.
+For example, a methodological comparison with alternative approaches that measure deviations from actual renewable availability from time-varying reference profiles \cite{stoop_climatological_2024, antonini_identification_2024}, would be of interest.
 We note that a wide range of different datasets of renewable availability are used for energy system modeling, with sometimes conflicting model outcomes and policy recommendations \cite{kies_critical_2021}.
-Assessing the sensitivity of \ac{VRE} drought characteristics to such datasets could provide valuable feedback to the meteorological research community that generates and continuously improves such datasets \cite{craig_overcoming_2022}.
+Assessing the sensitivity of \ac{VRE} drought characteristics to such datasets \cite{kies_critical_2021,morin_reducing_2025} could provide valuable feedback to the meteorological research community that generates and continuously improves such datasets \cite{craig_overcoming_2022}.
 Further, the temporal extent of most data sets is limited to a few decades.
 Statistically robust findings for low-probability \ac{VRE} drought events with high impact are likely to require longer records of weather data, which also might involve a need for synthetic datasets, e.g.,~applied in Gangopadhyay et al. \cite{gangopadhyay_role_2022}.
-Moreover, drought analyses for modeled future weather data that incorporate the effects of global climate change would be desirable.
-Finally, characterizing renewable energy droughts in other world regions and comparing these with our findings for Europe would be of interest.
+Moreover, drought analyses for modeled future weather data that incorporate the effects of global climate change would be desirable \cite{kapica_potential_2024,dolores_projections_2025}.
+Finally, using our methodology to characterize renewable energy droughts in other world regions and comparing these with our findings for Europe would be of interest.
 While parameters like the cut-off threshold of the drought mass metric ought to be reviewed, we argue that our multi-threshold framework is particularly useful for respective analyses in world regions where renewable availability is characterized by diurnal or seasonal variability, e.g.,~related to regional weather phenomena such as monsoon events.